-L he reading public is continually encountering books on all aspects of human sexuality.
-The SIECUS staff peruse as many of these as possible and from time to time select for comment in annotated bibliographies books that cover a wide range of subjects and are deemed most informative, from medical reference to marital and sexual enrichment.
+The reading public is continually encountering books on all aspects of human sexuality.
+The SIECUS staff peruse as many of these as possible and from time to time select for comment in annotated bibliographics books that cover a wide range of subjects and are deemed most informative, from medical reference to marital and sexual enrichment.